Types of painkillers

 Alfentanil is also available as a lozenge that you dissolve under your tongue.
 It works very quickly and can be used for breakthrough pain.

 Buprenorphine is a medium to strong opioid painkiller.
 You can have it as stick on patches, similar to fentanyl.
 They are called Transtec and are useful if you find swallowing pills and medicines difficult.
 It takes at least 24 hours for the right level of the drug to build up in your bloodstream when you start the patches.
-You may need to continue with your other painkillers during this time, so follow your doctor's advice.
+And if you are using the 7 day patch called BuTrans, it can take up to 3 days for the right level to build up when you first start them.
+So you may need to continue with your other painkillers during this time, so follow your doctor's advice.

-While you have a Transtec patch, you should also have a supply of the immediate release type morphine or oxycodone to take, in case you have any extra pain.
+While you have one of these patches, you should also have a supply of the immediate release type morphine or oxycodone to take, in case you have any extra pain.
 It takes a few days to get the drug out of your system when you stop taking it.

 Buprenorphine is also available as a tablet called Tephine that you dissolve under your tongue and have every 6 to 8 hours.